CSP02/Toggler/README.md

 **Or else:**
 - Just copy paste the code.

-**Note: While using Toggler.js please make sure you have a backup because if something goes wrong and you pushed the then things will become tedious to handle.**
+**Note: While using Toggler.js please make sure you have a backup because if something goes wrong and you pushed the changes then things will become tedious to handle.**

 # How to use: